rng-guy/NFSMWBartender/README.md

 # 2 What does Bartender's "Advanced" feature set offer?

-> [!IMPORTANT]
-> Before you use this feature set, see the ["What should I know...?" section](#32-what-should-i-know-about-its-advanced-feature-set) further below.

 This feature set **lets you change** (per Heat level)
 * how many cops can (re)spawn without backup once a wave is exhausted,